MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

     * Go to the MTD app and check for existing threats.
 Complete the recommended steps to resolve the threat and regain access.

 ### Android setup
-These steps begin from the **Get access** screen, which will appear after you sign in to a protected app.
+These steps begin on the **Get access** screen, which appears after you sign in to a protected app.

 1. On the **Get access** screen, follow the instructions to install the MTD app that's required by your organization.
 2. Return to the **Get access** screen and select **Open**.